 - Supports the wider information security program

-As human dependence on technology intensifies, cyber laws in India and across the globe need constant up-gradation and refinements.
+As human dependence on technology intensifies, cyber-security laws in India and across the globe need constant up-gradation and refinements.
 The pandemic has also pushed much of the workforce into a remote working module increasing the need for app security.

 Lawmakers have to go the extra mile to stay ahead of the impostors, in order to block them at their advent.